-- ☑ attend all classes. - ☑ arrive to class on time and with necessary materials. - ☑ behave respectfully towards staff and students. - ☑ actively participate. - ✓ work to the best of their ability. - Cell phones during classes: In English, we value face-to-face communication.
+- ☑ attend class. - ☑ arrive to class on time. - ☑ behave respectfully towards staff and students. - ☑ actively participate. - $\square$ work to the best of their ability. - Attendance in classes is mandatory. - Cell phones: In English, we value face-to-face communication.
 The use of electronic devices requires explicit permission of the teacher.
-From the beginning of class, devices should be put in your bag, not your pocket. - Homework, tests, in-class essays, and presentations: You are responsible for any work missed in the course, whether or not you are in class when the work is assigned. - Lateness: repeated, unexcused lateness is disrespectful to the classroom community, and will be dealt with at the teacher's discretion. - Cheating and Plagiarism: Our school defines plagiarism as "the act of claiming another person or source's words and/or ideas as one's own."
+From the beginning of class, devices should be put in your bag, not your pocket. - Homework and tests: You are responsible for any work missed in the course, whether or not you are in class when the work is assigned. - Lateness: repeated, unexcused lateness is disrespectful to the classroom community, and will be dealt with at the teacher's discretion - Cheating and Plagiarism: Our school defines plagiarism as "the act of claiming another person or source's words and/or ideas as one's own."
 I will give out reference guidelines for any research assignments.
-Unless instructed to work with others, all work needs to be yours.
-If you have an English tutor, be aware that handing in work that is clearly written by someone more skilled in English than you is also plagiarism. - Late/incomplete work: all work must be completed by the deadline set by the teacher; extensions are at the discretion of the teacher. - Attendance: learning in this course is cumulative, and missing classes will result in gaping holes in learning, which may be reflected in your final grade.
-Please keep in mind that in a semester system where we meet every day, the pace is significantly greater than in a year-long system.

-• Vacations: With the obvious exceptions of illness and family emergencies, I cannot provide alternate tests or assignments for the purposes of vacations.
+Unless I instruct you to work with others, all work needs to be yours.
+If you have an English tutor, be aware that handing in work that is clearly written by someone more skilled in English than you is also plagiarism. - Late/incomplete work: all work must be completed by the deadline set by the teacher; extensions are at the discretion of the teacher. - Attendance: learning in this course is cumulative, and missing classes will result in gaping holes in learning, which may be reflected in your final grade. - Vacations: With the obvious exceptions of illness and family emergencies, I cannot provide alternate tests or assignments for the purposes of vacations.
 Please confine your vacations to days when school is not in session.